 You will be asked to select 4 subjects plus 2 reserve subjects.
-The reserve subjects need to be as careful a decision as the first 3 as it is possible that you will end up studying this course.
+The reserve subjects need to be as careful a decision as the first 4 as it is possible that you will end up studying this course.
 This might happen for a number of reasons but most commonly because there isn't a high enough demand for a subject to run or, conversely, a particular subject is heavily over-subscribed but we are unable to staff two groups.
 In these situations, a member of Senior staff would discuss the implications with affected students but the expectation is that the reserve subject choice would be utilised.

 When making your choices you must pick 2 subjects from Group A, and a further 2 from Group B. The reserve choices can be any subject not already selected.
 Some subjects appear in more than one block at this stage - you can only select each subject once.
-You should strongly consider the EBACC route which would mean picking Geography or History and French.
+There are some restrictions on combinations - please check the form carefully.
+If you are considering taking A Levels or going to University after you finish school should strongly consider the EBACC route which would mean picking Geography or History AND French.